Including Newton & Brochet lakes

-- Make your opinion heard by municipal authorities;
+- Make your opinion heard by municipal or regional authorities;

-- Promoting community activities of the Association to know your neighbours;
+- Promoting community activities to know your neighbours;

 - We share local information;

-- We make you aware of topics of common and environmental interest;
+- We make you aware of topics of environmental interest;

 - We strongly encourage networking with other associations, organizations, municipalities and private entrepreneurs;

 - Resolutions of property owners problems of common interests;

-- We find ways to better protect the environment of our lake.
+- We find ways to better protect our community.

 Let your voice be heard !